OneSignal/OneSignal-Unity-SDK/README.md

 #### Supports:
 * iOS 7 - 11.3
-* Android (as well as derivatives such as Amazon ADM)
+* Android 4.0.3 (API Level 15) through 8.1 (API Level 27), and derivatives such as Amazon ADM